sudeep71/RNA_Seq_Tutorial/docs/08_mapping_reads_with_tophat.rst

 Now what are these parameters?

-For more information check the tophat manual (http://ccb.jhu.edu/software/tophat/manual.shtml)
+If you want a comprehensive list of commands that are used in Tophat, check the tophat manual (http://ccb.jhu.edu/software/tophat/manual.shtml)

 2. Now once the alingment is done, lets look up the statistics